Confirmation/First Holy Eucharist Preparation At St. John the Baptist Parish

 Our preparation sessions take place once or twice a month on Wednesday evenings, and are designed to help you and your child prepare for the Sacraments of Confirmation and First Holy Eucharist in a fun and dynamic way!

 Here are a few of the key elements of our Sacrament Preparation Program:

-If your child is in grade 2 or older, registration for your child’s sacrament preparation for Confirmation and First Holy Eucharist can be done in two ways:
+If your child is in grade 2 or older, registration for your child’s sacrament preparation for Confirmation and First Holy Eucharist can be done in three ways:

 Through the Catholic Schools: